LBI-DHP/MULTI2022/README.md

 2. In case you downloaded the JavaFX SDK, you have to run the tool via console:<br/>
 java --module-path "\<path to your JavaFX SDK lib folder\>" --add-modules javafx.controls,javafx.fxml -jar mlm-playground-basic.jar

+### Examples

+By default, all examples from the paper are loaded into the model.
+We also provide the standard version and an empty version (without SHACL shapes) as files that can be loaded by the tool for experimentation.

 ### MLM-Playground

 ![github](https://user-images.githubusercontent.com/26625992/179472082-fd3b9168-412c-472c-816e-e109501ffda8.jpg)